 Several U.S. Senators have called the Department of Education and Department of Homeland Security to strengthen protections at K-12 schools.
 In addition, the Government Accountability Office (GAO) released a report late last year indicating that existing guidance from 2010 is in dire need of an update.

 Beyond government action, though, MSPs can help their education clients find ways to address these growing threats.
 Here are a few best practices to follow:

 Help schools provide cybersecurity awareness training.
-Schools have a double challenge in that both staff and students may be victims of phishing or other attacks, and in the case of primary schools, the students are given technology access at a fairly young age.
+Schools have a double challenge in that both staff and students may be victims of phishing or other attacks, and in the case of primary schools, the students are given technology access at a reasonably young age.
 MSPs can help these organizations provide awareness training, set up phishing simulations, and prepare a curriculum to help improve student cybersecurity awareness.
-Schools could also be encouraged to have regular cyber-attack drills; in the same way they have periodic tornado or fire drills
+Schools could also be encouraged to have regular cyber-attack drills; in the same way, they have periodic tornado or fire drills.

 Identify vulnerable applications and attack vectors.
 MSPs can help schools conduct a security audit to ensure they have the right tools to protect their systems.
 In addition, schools should come up with an approved application list that they can enforce.